GoPro Earnings Call Transcripts

 -

-Leadership changes, new product launches, and an AI content licensing program drove strategic progress in 2025.
-Financials improved with reduced expenses and better cash flow, while 2026 guidance targets revenue growth and positive adjusted EBITDA despite margin pressures from memory costs.
+Leadership changes, new product launches, and an AI content licensing program drove operational improvements in 2025.
+Revenue and profitability are expected to grow in 2026, despite margin pressures from memory costs and macroeconomic uncertainty.

 -